Battistello Caracciolo

 Giovanni Battista Caracciolo (also called Battistello) (1578–1635) was an Italian artist and important Neapolitan follower of Caravaggio.
-He was a member of the murderous Cabal of Naples, with Belisario Corenzio and Giambattista Caracciolo, who were rumoured to have poisoned and disappeared their competition for painting contracts.
+He was a member of the murderous Cabal of Naples, with Belisario Corenzio and Jusepe de Ribera, who were rumoured to have poisoned and disappeared their competition for painting contracts.

 Early life

-The only substantial early source of biography is that of Bernardo de' Dominici's unreliable publication of 1742.
+The only substantial early source of biography is Bernardo de' Dominici's unreliable publication of 1742.
 De Dominici's statements are often contradicted by documented facts and others cannot be substantiated independently.
-Archival documents state Caracciolo was born in Naples and baptised on 7 December 1578, as the son of Cesare Caracciolo and his wife Elena.
+Archival documents state that Caracciolo was born in Naples and baptised on 7 December 1578, as the son of Cesare Caracciolo and his wife Elena.
 The family lived in the parish of San Giovanni Maggiore.

 On 3 August 1598, at the age of twenty, Caracciolo married Beatrice de Mario.
 They had ten children, of whom eight survived to adulthood.

 Caravaggesque phase

-His initial training was said to be with Francesco Imparato and Fabrizio Santafede, but the first impulse that directed his art came from Caravaggio's sudden presence in Naples in late 1606.
+His initial training was said to be with Francesco Imparato and Fabrizio Santafede, but the first impulse that directed his art came from Caravaggio's sudden arrival in Naples in late 1606.
 Caravaggio had fled there after killing a man in a brawl in Rome, and he arrived at the end of September or beginning of October 1606.
-His stay in the city lasted only about eight months, with another brief visit in 1609/1610, yet his impact on artistic life there was profound.
+His stay in the city lasted only about eight months, with another brief visit in 1609/1610 leading to his 1610–1615 Baptism of Christ, yet his impact on artistic life there was profound.

-Caracciolo, only five years younger than Caravaggio, was among the first there to adopt the startling new style with its sombre palette, dramatic tenebrism, and sculptural figures in a shallow picture plane defined by light rather than by perspective.
+Caracciolo, only five years younger than Caravaggio, was among the first Neapolitans to adopt the startling new style with its sombre palette, dramatic tenebrism, and sculptural figures in a shallow picture plane defined by light rather than by perspective.
 He is considered to be the solitary founder of the Neapolitan school of Caravaggism.
 Among the other Neapolitan Caravaggisti were Giuseppe Ribera, Carlo Sellitto, Artemisia Gentileschi, and Caracciolo's pupil, Mattia Preti, then early in his career.

 Caracciolo's Caravaggesque phase was fundamental to his entire career.
 His first contact with Caravaggio must have been around the time of the Radolovich commission, dated 6 October 1606, and the contacts continued through Caravaggio's completion of the Seven Works of Mercy during the last months of that year and early 1607.
 A notable result of Caravaggio's influence is Caracciolo's The Crucifixion of Christ, with its strong echoes of the Crucifixion of Saint Andrew.